-- DO NOT use ActiveTrack 2.0 in areas with people, animals, small or fine objects (e.g., tree branches or power lines), or transparent objects (e.g., water or glass). - Be extra vigilant when using ActiveTrack 2.0 in any of the following situations: - a.
+- DO NOT use ActiveTrack 2.0 in areas with people, animals, small or fine objects (e.g., tree branches or power lines), or transparent objects (e.g., water or glass). - Operate the aircraft manually (press the Flight Pause button or toggle the Flight Mode switch to S-mode on the remote controller) or tap 🗞 in DJI GO 4 in an emergency. - Be extra vigilant when using ActiveTrack 2.0 in any of the following situations: - a.
 The tracked subject is not moving on a level plane. - b.
 The tracked subject changes shape drastically while moving. - c.
 The tracked subject is out of sight for an extended period. - d.
 The tracked subject is moving on a snowy surface. - e.
 The tracked subject has a similar color or pattern to its surrounding environment. - f.
-Available light is too low (< 300 lux) or too high (> 10,000 lux). - You must follow local privacy laws and regulations when using ActiveTrack 2.0. - It is recommended to only track people, vehicles, and boats.
+Available light is too low (< 300 lux) or too high (> 10,000 lux). - You must follow local privacy laws and regulations when using ActiveTrack 2.0. - It is recommended to only track people (but not recommended to track children), vehicles, and boats.
 Fly with caution when tracking other subjects. - The tracking subject may inadvertently swap to another subject if they pass nearby to each other. - There are two options when selecting the tracking speed limit.
 Safe mode limits the speed to no more than 12 m/s and Max mode to no more than 20 m/s.
-Please note that the aircraft cannot avoid obstacles if the speed exceeds 12 m/s.
+Please note that the aircraft cannot avoid obstacles if the speed exceeds 12 m/s. - Note that the Lateral Vision Systems are enabled in ActiveTrack 2.0.